deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 - `name: string` - defines the name of a particular DataSource.
 Its value is used as a key on the GraphQL resolver context DataSources map.

-## `FalconRESTDataSource`
+## `RESTDataSource`

 Base Data Source class which realizes communication with any REST based API.

-DEITY Falcon provides also its own Data Source abstract class `FalconRESTDataSource`.
+DEITY Falcon provides also its own Data Source abstract class `RESTDataSource`.
 That class extends [RESTDataSource class](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest) provided by Apollo.
 This Data Source is recommended to be used as base class for data sources that work as resolvers (see [resolvers auto-binding](#resolvers-auto-binding) section above).

 This class provides also set of features that make implementation of custom data sources for Falcon Server easier: